TBD54566975/open-source-programs/planning/web5-getting-started.md

     * No need to create your own ad-hoc decentralized network
     * No need to handle the messy networking to transmit and receive data
     * Is web-native and can run in any browser
-  * Web5's Personal Data Stores (via the DWN standard) allow developers to create applications where users own their data
+  * Web5's personal datastores (via the DWN standard) allow developers to create applications where users own their data
     * ...so app developers don't need to
     * ...so app customers retain their privacy
     * ...and can selectively share that data with others